-Do you have any tips for a swimmer who's body position is causing her to have a very difficult time coming out to breathe?
-Her head is very low in the water almost completely submerged and when I tell her to lift her chin her whole back sinks in.
+Do you have any tips for a swimmer whose body position is causing her to have a very difficult time coming out to breathe?
+Her head is very low in the water, almost completely submerged, and her whole back sinks in when I tell her to lift her chin.
 She lifts her neck too much.
-She keeps good body position while flutter kicking and no arm movement.
+She keeps a good body position while flutter-kicking and has no arm movement.

-If your swimmer is a child then this is an age-old problem that I have come across many times over the years.
+If your swimmer is a child, then this is an age-old problem I have encountered many times.

-Kids love being under the water and it is usually a lack of arm pull that causes their head to be so deep in the water and this then leads to extreme difficulty in taking a breath when needed.
+Kids love being under the water, and it is usually a lack of arm pull that causes their heads to be so deep in the water, which leads to extreme difficulty in taking a breath when needed.
 Instead of pulling with their arms to assist with raising the head, they just attempt to lift the face out of the water.

-The result is exactly what you have described: over use of the neck, and a drop in back and body position and no breath taken at all.
+The result is exactly what you described: overuse of the neck, a drop in back and body position, and no breath taken.

-The lack of arm movement is caused either by a lack of coordination or general laziness as it is easier to swim with arms by the sides just kicking the legs.
+The lack of arm movement is caused either by a lack of coordination or general laziness, as it is easier to swim with arms by the sides just by kicking the legs.

-This can be overcome by using some floats that will allow them to raise the head easily.
-Teaching the swimmer (even if your swimmer is an adult) to breathe regularly after a certain number of arm pulls will eventually train them to breath and use their arms in the correct way to assist their breathing technique.
+This can be overcome by using some floats that will allow them to raise their head easily.
+Teaching the swimmer (even if your swimmer is an adult) to breathe regularly after a certain number of arm pulls will eventually train them to breathe and correctly use their arms to assist their breathing technique.

-Breathing before they need to rather then attempting to take a breath at the point of exhaustion will help make breathing easier.
+Breathing before they need to, rather than attempting to take a breath at the point of exhaustion, will help make breathing easier.

-If you swimmer is using her arms correctly when swimming it maybe that her arm pull is not strong enough or not long enough to help lift the body and head enough to breathe.
-Once again a combination of exercises using floats or buoyancy aids will help achieve the correct technique.
+If your swimmer is using her arms correctly when swimming, it may be that her arm's pull is not strong enough or not long enough to help lift the body and head enough to breathe.
+Once again, a combination of exercises using floats or buoyancy aids will help achieve the correct technique.